Exclusive: Germany lists reservations on EADS/BAE deal

-BERLIN Germany has deep reservations about a proposed merger of Airbus parent EADS EAD.PA and Britain's BAE Systems (BAES.L), including doubts about whether the combined group would be safe from takeovers and could guarantee jobs.
+BERLIN Germany has deep reservations about a proposed merger of Airbus parent EADS and Britain's BAE Systems, including doubts about whether the combined group would be safe from takeovers and could guarantee jobs.

 EADS has warned it will walk away from its hoped-for tie-up with BAE if the new group finds itself subject to excessive state meddling.